WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - _Firecracker_ processes your lambdas I/O and network requests and sends them to the _Host kernel_

-- lives in a very limited guest envioriment
+- lives in a very limited guest environment

 #### Provisioned Concurrency